arthurrump/arthurrump.com/content/posts/20170723-thoughts-on-getting-started-with-net.md

 ---
-title: "\"Good explanation, but now what?\" - Thoughts on getting people started with .NET"
+title = "\"Good explanation, but now what?\" - Thoughts on getting people started with .NET" category = ".NET" tags = [ ".NET", ".NET Renaissance", "Teaching" ] date = 2017-07-23 21:41:14
-date: 2017-07-23 21:41:14
-category:
-  - .NET
-tags:
-  - .NET
-  - .NET Renaissance
-  - Teaching
 ---

 I was listening to a .NET Rocks! [episode with Ian Cooper](http://dotnetrocks.com/?show=1458) about starting a .NET Renaissance, analogous to the Java Renaissance started in 2011 after the decline in usage of the language.
 Ian lists plenty of evidence for a similar decline in C# usage, and what might have replaced it, in [his blog post](https://medium.com/altdotnet/on-the-need-for-a-c-renaissance-634078d4e865), so I won't get into that, but there is another aspect which I want to talk about.
 One of the problems briefly mentioned in the podcast is the 'leaky bucket' problem: it is inevitable to 'lose' some developers to other platforms, so unless we fill up the bucket with new ones, usage of C# is going to decline to zero at some point.